2020 Santa Cruz Tallboy Review

-The all-new 2020 Santa Cruz Tallboy was revamped with lower-link suspension, 120 millimeters of travel, and an interesting axle flip-chip that allows 10mm of chainstay adjustment and clearance for 29 x 2.6″ tires.
-We had a chance to ride one prior to today’s launch.
+The 2020 Santa Cruz Tallboy was revamped with lower-link suspension, 120 millimeters of travel, and an interesting axle flip-chip that allows 10mm of chainstay adjustment and clearance for 29 x 2.6″ tires.
+We’ve put one to the test over the last five months.
 Here’s our complete review with loads of photos and an analysis of the Tallboy vs. the Ibis Ripley…

 Action photos by TJ Kearns